 Content obfuscation works in the same way, and will become the standard on how to “remove” negative online content.
 Future generations will control or hide their embarrassing, needle-like past by simply making a bigger haystack.

 The problem isn’t acquiring the information, but understanding what is true, valuable, or actionable.

 The Disinformation Age

 When fictional character Michael Scott, on The Office, broke trust telling a story his employees Jim and Pam wanted to remain a secret, he adopted a form of content obfuscation by telling numerous fake stories in hopes of hiding the true tale in a web of disinformation.
 Scott failed however when the rumors were traced back to him.
-With accesible VPNs, 4Chan, Reddit, dark fiber, and telecom alternatives, future generations will find it easier to hide due to the obscurity the internet provides.
+With accessible VPNs, 4Chan, Reddit, dark fiber, and new telecom alternatives, future generations will find it easier to hide due to the obscurity content on the internet will provide.

 Representative Katie Hill‘s leaked naked pictures, foolish statements retweeted by Carson King when he was a child, and the President’s “grab ’em” comments are only the beginning of how the information will come back to bite public figures.
 As these scenarios become more common with Gen Z moving into political positions and leadership roles, well-crafted disinformation campaigns and content obfuscation will be as valuable, if not more valuable, than real information.